pinterest/gestalt/docs/markdown/android/toast.md

     <ImgContainer src="https://i.pinimg.com/originals/f1/f8/25/f1f82544879acb868b88b5c6d1c5ee0d.jpg" noPadding alt="toast with avatar"/>

     **Avatar**
     With an Avatar for Profile or Pinner-related messaging.
-An optional link be included.
-When there’s a link on mWeb, the entire toast is tapable, using tapArea.
+An optional link can be included.
+When there’s a link on mWeb, the entire toast is tappable, using TapArea.
   </Group>
   <Group>